 The algorithm needs enough training to get confident about the use of words.
 Not every part of text could be used while summarization or other NLP problems.
 So for these tasks the model needs to be trained in Language so that it could generate text efficiently.

-And by text generation we mean by the process of generating a natural language having sense of meaning.
+And by text generation, we mean the process of generating a natural language having a sense of meaning.
 The model needs a see sentence based on which it would be able to Generate a complete summary.

-For building this text generation model we will be using Tensorflow, Keras Library, Deep Learning process, NLP and LSTM.
-So first we should know about each of them in details.
+For building this next-generation model we will be using Tensorflow, Keras Library, Deep Learning process, NLP and LSTM.
+So first we should know about each of them in detail.

 What is Deep Learning?

 Deep Learning is a subset of Machine Learning which groups the process of training models mostly through unsupervised learning.
 Models are provided with data including Text, Voice, and Images through which they are trained enough to take further decisions.